 - A temporary footpath detour is in place at Cosy Gum Road pedestrian crossing.
 Please follow diversion signs in place via level crossings at Grange Road or Koornang Road.

-The southbound lanes of Grange Road, Carnegie, will close intermittently between 10:30pm and 4:30am from Monday 7 August until late September 2017.
+The northbound and southbound lanes of Grange Road, Carnegie, will close intermittently between 8:00pm and 6:00am until late October 2017.
 Two-way traffic will be maintained.

 For your safety, please observe any signage and instructions put in place during these works.

 We thank you in advance for your patience and cooperation while we carry out these important works.

 Call: 1800 762 667 (business hours – Monday to Friday and during out of hours works)

 Murrumbeena Info Hub: 444 Neerim Rd, Murrumbeena.
 Open Monday and Wednesday, 9:00am to 5:00pm, Thursday from 9:00am to noon and 3:00pm to 7:00pm and Saturday from 9:00am to 1:00pm.

 Local residents, businesses and other stakeholders will be kept up to date with the project and its progress via website updates, regular bulletins and letterbox drops, local newspaper advertising, onsite information boards and community information displays.

 We encourage any community members needing support in relation to the project to access our free and independent community counselling service.
 The service is provided by New View Psychology who has qualified clinical and counselling psychologists available to provide support.